adamantine-sim/adamantine/README.md

     ones.
 If false, the time steps is added to the filename prefix (required)
 * restart (optional):
   * filename\_prefix: prefix of the restart files (required)
+* units (optional): change the unit of some inputs **[since 1.1]**
+  * mesh: unit used for the mesh.
+Either millimeter, centimeter, inch, or meter (default value: meter)
+  * heat\_source (optional):
+    * power: unit used for the power of the heat sources.
+Either milliwatt or watt (default value: watt)
+    * velocity: unit used for the velocity of the heat sources.
+Either millimeter/second, centimeter/second, or meter/second (default value: meter/second)
+    * dimension: unit used for the dimension of the heat sources.
+Either millimeter, centimeter, inch, or meter (default value: meter)
+    * scan\_path: unit used for the scan path of the heat sources.
+Either millimeter, centimeter, inch, or meter (default value: meter)
 * verbose\_output: true or false (default value: false)

 ### Scan path